Do you remember when a postcard of US farmland was like a national symbol of abundance and health?

 Sixty years ago, all of US farmland was organic.
 Now, only 1% of US farmland is organic.

-While my mother stood wistfully by the window, the farmland she dreamed of was quickly becoming a postcard from another time.
+While my mother stood wistfully by the window, the farmland she dreamed of was fast becoming a postcard from another time.

-Today, most farmland is brave and new: it is automated and angular, propelled by chemicals that can burn the hairs right out of your nose if you’re not careful--not exactly a place where you can breathe wistfully.
+Today, most farmland is brave and new: it is automated and angular, propelled by chemicals that can burn the hairs right out of your nose if you’re not careful--not exactly a place where you can breathe wistfully all the time.

-The green revolution made some huge promises.
+The green revolution made huge promises to us.
 It would feed the world.
-It would be cheap.
+It would be cheap and easy.
 It assumed we would have the best of everything because everything it promised hinged on a single shiny idea, an idea so bright it could not be inspected: the idea of better living through chemistry.

 From Green to Unclean